skip to Main Content

 Squill

 Scilla Litardieri is also known as Scilla Amethystina, blooming in early spring.
-Each bulb produces 3-4 stems, with 3-5 flowers per stem
+Each bulb produces 3-4 stems, with 3-5 flowers per stem.
+They have a beautiful, bright blue color.

 Scilla bulbs are deer and rodent resistant and will return year after year.